kumahq/kuma-website/docs/docs/1.4.x/deployments/multi-zone.md

     ./kuma-cp run
     ```

-   where `KUMA_MULTIZONE_REMOTE_ZONE` is the same value for all remote control planes in the same zone.
+   where `KUMA_MULTIZONE_REMOTE_ZONE` is the same value for all zone control planes in the same zone.

 2. Generate the zone ingress token:

-   To register the zone ingress with the remote control plane, we need to generate a zone ingress token first
+   To register the zone ingress with the zone control plane, we need to generate a zone ingress token first

     ```sh
     kumactl generate zone-ingress-token --zone=<zone-name> > /tmp/ingress-token